Resources

 The AER has avoided prescribing specific technologies, instead setting general performance standards that allow operators flexibility in their approach.

-Feedback on the draft update is due by November 24, 2024 and can be submitted by producers by filling out a public comment form on the AER website that can be found here.
-Industry groups such as the Canadian Association of Petroleum Producers (CAPP) and Methane Emission Leadership Alliance (MELA) are expected to submit feedback.
+Feedback on the draft update was due by November 24, 2024.
+Industry groups such as the Canadian Association of Petroleum Producers (CAPP) and Methane Emission Leadership Alliance (MELA) were expected to submit feedback.

 Next Steps for Producers